We've independently reviewed this article to make sure it's as accurate as we can make it.

-With all that said, it’s no wonder you can hear your kitchen sink gurgle from time to time.
+With all the grease, food leftovers, and gallons of water passing through it daily, it’s no wonder you can hear your kitchen sink gurgle occasionally.
 But why does your kitchen sink gurgle?
-Is it problematic?
-And how can you fix it?
+Is the gurgling problematic?
+If so, how can you fix it?

-When a kitchen sink starts to make gurgling sounds, more often than not, a food clog may be to blame.
+When your sink gurgles but drains fine, more often than not, a food clog is to blame.

-Anytime a clog occurs, the air gets trapped in the pipe.
-As the trapped air and gas bubbles attempt to release themselves from the clog, bubbly and gurgly sounds can ensure.
+In my experience, any time a clog occurs, air gets trapped in the pipe.
+As the trapped air and gas bubbles attempt to release themselves from the clog, bubbly, and gurgly sounds can ensue.

-What can obstruct your vent pipes?
-It’s important to note that, although the vent pipes help release sewer gas from your plumbing system, they tend to run up into the roof.
-Up there, these pipes become susceptible to blockages caused by dirt, debris, and even pests.
+It’s important to note that although the pipes allow sewer gas to be released from your plumbing system, they tend to run up into the roof.
+On the roof, the vent pipes become susceptible to blockages caused by dirt, debris, bugs, and small animals.

 What if your kitchen sink has always drained slowly?
-A slight buildup of debris is the likely culprit, and if not addressed properly, it can eventually lead to a full-blown clog.
+A slight debris buildup is likely the culprit.
+If not addressed properly, the buildup can eventually lead to a full-blown clog.

 If you notice your kitchen sink draining more slowly than usual, pour boiling water down the drain.
-This is a simple fix for minor buildup in the sink, but it may not be effective against tougher grime.
+I find that boiling water is a simple fix for minor buildup in the sink, but it won’t be as effective against tougher grime.

 You should also check the garbage disposal.
-Chances are there may be some food and debris accumulation that you can easily clear away by turning on the garbage disposal and running hot water down the drain.
+Chances are there are some food and debris accumulations that you can easily clear away by turning on the garbage disposal and running hot water down the drain.

 For a kitchen sink that continues to drain slowly, try using a standard sink plunger with a flat bottom to dislodge a stubborn clog.

-Proper drain maintenance is essential to preventing clogs.
-Anything from lint and hair to gunk and grease can obstruct and clog up your pipes if they’re not regularly cleaned and maintained. with a drain cleaner.
+Proper drain maintenance is essential to preventing clogs and can go a long way in improving the situation when your sink gurgles but drains fine.
+Anything from lint and hair to gunk and grease can obstruct and clog up your pipes if they’re not regularly cleaned and maintained.

 Choosing the right drain cleaner is a good place to start with your drain maintenance regimen.
-There are all types of drain cleaners on the market; some chemical-based, others not.
-So, which ones are most effective at preventing and fixing clogged sinks?
+There are all types of drain cleaners on the market, some chemical-based, others not.

 Chemical Drain Cleaners vs. Enzyme Drain Cleaners